The cheapest time to go to Greece is outside summer, which is the peak tourist season. Here are some tips to travel to

 I hope this article has shed some light on the cheapest time to go to Greece!
 If I could sum up my best advice, here’s what I would suggest:

 - Avoid July and August, which is also the time when the meltemi winds blow in the Aegean.
 Visit Greece in April, May, June, September, October or even November.
 The shoulder season is the best time to come, and you will have all the best beaches to yourself!

 - Skip the most popular destinations.
-Drop Mykonos and Santorini, and choose lesser visited islands instead.
+Do not visit Mykonos and Santorini – go to less famous islands instead.
 Or go to the mainland, and include Peloponnese in your trip to Greece.

 - Book your flights, accommodation and tickets well in advance.